sookyjs/.github/profile/README.md

 [Salim Benfarhat](https://salim.link/paypal)

-If you want to contribute please add your donation link
+If you want to contribute you can add your donation link